 ~ W ~

-SHOUT OUT!
-The Promise Between Us by Barbara Claypole White • A quick review of an wonderfully-exhausting book.
+The Promise Between Us by Barbara Claypole White • A quick review of a wonderfully-exhausting book.
 During a recent week at the beach, I allowed myself to fall deeply into a world created by five-book-old local author Barbara Claypole White, the self-proclaimed “Mad Brit.”
 Barbara, a petite and bubbly, gin-loving, red-wine-loving woman who lives a few towns over from me, makes me laugh with her Facebook posts, gives wonderful author visits, conducted one of the best writing workshops I’ve ever taken, and writes beautiful, all-consuming novels that not only shred the reader’s sympathetic heartstrings but also educates them about mental illness.